awjlogan/emon32-fw/README.md

-# _emon32-Pi2_ Firmware
+# _emon32_ Firmware

-This describes the firmware provided for the _emon32_ energy monitoring platform.
+This describes the firmware provided for the [_emon32_ energy monitoring](https://github.com/awjlogan/emon32) system.
 The software is intended to be modular, and easily portable to other microcontrollers and implementations.

+This firmware is intended to be used with the [OpenEnergyMonitor](https://openenergymonitor.org) platform.
+Hardware systems are available directly from them.

-## emonLibCM Comparison
+## Compiling

-The emonTx does not use a number of the values calculated by the full emonLibCM library.
-The following features are not currently supported:
+Compiling the firmware requires the correct toolchain.
+The Makefile is for a Cortex-M0+ based microcontrollers, specifically the [Atmel ATSAMD21J](https://www.microchip.com/en-us/product/ATSAMD21J17).
+You will need the [Arm gcc toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) (may be available as a package in your distribution).

+To build the firmware:

+  `> make`

+In `build/`, the following files will be generated:

+  - `emon32.bin`
+  - `emon32.elf`
-  - Assume RMS voltage
+  - `emon32.uf2`

-  - RMS Current per CT
-  - Power factor per CT
-  - Apparent power per CT
+## Uploading the firmware

+  1. Connect to the host computer through the USB-C port.
+  2. Double press the `RESET` button.
+    - The **PROG** LED will pulse slowly to indicate it has entered bootloader mode,
+    - The drive `EMONBOOT` will appear on the host.
+  3. Move `emon32.uf` to the `EMONBOOT` drive.
+The board will reset and enter the main program.

+## Bootloader

+The emon32-Pi2 comes preloaded with a [UF2 bootloader](https://microsoft.github.io/uf2/).
+This allows the firmware to be updated without any specialised hardware.

+The bootloader binary is included in `bin/bootloader.elf`

+## Modifications 🔧

-## Compile Time Configuration Options 🧱
+### Compile Time Configuration Options 🧱

-Most compile time options are contained in `firmware/src/emon32.h`.
+Most compile time options are contained in `/src/emon32.h`.
 The following options are configurable:

   - **NUM_V**: The number of voltage channels.
 This can be less than or equal, but not more than, the number of physical channels on the board.
   - **NUM_CT**: The number of CT channels.
 This can be less than or equal, but not more than, the number of physical channels on the board.